erkobridee/gatsby-typescript-app-starter/README.md

 -   test the production outputed version: `npm run serve`

+-   run the jest unit tests and generate the coverage report: `npm run unit-tests`

 ## 🎓 Learning Gatsby

 Looking for more guidance?
 Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.org/).
 Here are some places to start: